EXTRACTS FROM COELACANTH

 You could say this story starts more than a hundred years ago.

 There are more than eight of course every county has its revered tree, and how proud we all are of them.
-But there are eight truly important ones, dotted around the island like treats during a Summer.
+But there are eight truly important ones, dotted around the island like birthdays on a kitchen calendar.

 But you don't have to describe it, you just have to see it.